-8. willing to be randomly assigned (like flipping a coin) to receive a food that could be valid for a week, or for a whole month?
+- 8. Are you willing to be randomly assigned (like flipping a coin) to receive a food voucher that could be valid for a week, or for a whole month?

-Yes
+- Yes

-No
+- No

-9. voucher could be willing to be randomly assigned (like flipping a coin) to receive food s that could be valid for only fruits and vegetables, or food vouchers that valid for any type of food, excluding alcoholic beverages, vitamins, hot food eaten in the store?
+- 9. Are you willing to be randomly assigned (like flipping a coin) to receive food vouchers that could be valid for only fruits and vegetables, or food vouchers that could be valid for any type of food, excluding alcoholic beverages, vitamins, hot food, or food eaten in the store?

-Yes
+- Yes

-No
+- No

-10 • currently participating in the CalFresh program, also known as EBT, r Food Stamps?
+- 10. Are you currently participating in the CalFresh program, also known as EBT, SNAP, or Food Stamps?

-Yes
+- Yes

-No
+- No

-11 one in your household, other than you, currently participating in the program, also known as EBT, SNAP, or Food Stamps?
+- 11. Is someone in your household, other than you, currently participating in the CalFresh program, also known as EBT, SNAP, or Food Stamps?

-Yes
+- Yes

-No
+- No

-Don't know
+- Don't know

-NAME:
+CHIVES Screening Survey NAME:

-12. Do you have a reliable address where you can receive mail safely?
+- 12. Do you have a reliable address where you can receive mail safely?

-Yes
+- Yes

-No
+- No

-13. Are you interested in participating in this study, and w contacted for next steps? ould you like to be
+- 13. Are you interested in participating in this study, and would you like to be contacted for next steps?

-Yes
+- Yes

-No
+- No